achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 26.memory-profiler (tell memory consumption line by line)  https://pypi.org/project/memory-profiler/

 Cython A Speed-Up Tool for your Python Function  https://towardsdatascience.com/cython-a-speed-up-tool-for-your-python-function-9bab64364bfd

+PyPy Run Your Python Code as Fast as C       https://towardsdatascience.com/run-your-python-code-as-fast-as-c-4ae49935a826

 Python Tricks for Keeping Track of Your Data  https://towardsdatascience.com/python-tricks-for-keeping-track-of-your-data-aef3dc817a4e